IndustrieCreative/Harmonync/README.md

 a Dynamic Harmonics Calculator

 ## What is this?
-The Harmonync is a platform that allow the user/musician to play the tones of the Harmonic Series and changing its fundamental tone in real-time.
+The Harmonync is a platform that allow the user/musician to play the Harmonic Series and changing its fundamental tone in real-time.
 Just like the overtone singers do with the [polyphonic overtone singing technique](https://www.youtube.com/watch?v=haz6W7p8xjM).
 The idea is to play a fundamental-variable harmonic series on electronic and electro-acoustical instruments retuned via MIDI and in real-time.
 The name come from the union of the words “Harmonic” and “Sync”.